ChalmersGU-data-structure-courses/general-course-information/README.md

 Note: The academic year is divided into four study periods (läsperioder, LP), where LP1 is September–October, LP2 is November–January, LP3 is January–March, and LP4 is March–June.

-### LP1, TDA417+DAT525
+### LP1, TDA417
 - Only Chalmers students
-- Compulsory in the Chalmers programs TKITE, TKIEK, and TKAUT
+- Compulsory in the Chalmers programs TKITE and TKIEK (the IT track)
 - Course responsible: Jonas Duregård

+### LP1, DAT525
+- Only Chalmers students
+- Compulsory in the Chalmers program TKAUT
+- Course responsible: Yehia Abd Alrahman

-### LP2, DAT038+DIT182
+### LP2, DAT038+DIT183
 - Both Chalmers and GU students
 - Compulsory in the Chalmers programs TKDAT and TKTEM
 - Elective in the Chalmers programs TKELT, TKGBS, TKMAS, TKMED, and TKTFY
-- Elective in the GU programs N1MAT, N2MAT and N2ADS
+- Elective in the GU programs N1MAT and N2MAT
 - Also a single-subject course (fristående kurs) at GU
 - Course responsible: Peter Ljunglöf and Hazem Torfah

-### LP4, DIT183+DAT495
+### LP4, DAT495+DIT183
 - Both Chalmers and GU students
-- Compulsory in the GU program N1SOF, and in Chalmers program TIDAL
+- Compulsory in the GU program N1COS, and the Chalmers program TIDAL
+- Also a single-subject course (fristående kurs) at GU
+- Course reponsible: Jonas Duregård

+### LP4, DIT183
+- Only GU students
+- Compulsory in the GU program N1SOF
 - Given at the Lindholmen campus
 - Course responsible: Christian Sattler

-### LP4, DIT962
-- Only GU students
-- Compulsory in the GU program N1COS
-- Also a single-subject course (fristående kurs) at GU
-- Course reponsible: Alex Gerdes
-- ***Note***: this course has a slightly different syllabus that includes functional programming